 Tutorial or practical classes are not listed on the timetable; most offer a range of options, allowing you to fit them around your schedule.
 But don't forget about them!
 Tutorials often are arranged at the first lecture in each semester or at an early time advised by the school or department.

-If you are unsure, check with the school or department responsible for the topic.
+If you are unsure, check with the College responsible for the topic.

 There are a range of options for major or minor sequences, so you should have little difficulty identifying something of interest.
 These might, for example, be the subject areas that led you to choose an Arts course, that have career relevance to you, or that are in fields that strongly interest you.
-For advice or assistance you can contact the BA Office or ask the BA Directors of Study (XLSX 19KB) about a specific sequence.
+For advice or assistance you can contact the Humanities, Arts and Social Sciences College Office or ask the BA Directors of Study (XLSX 19KB) about a specific sequence.
 To help you make your choices, you also might want to consider some of the following factors.

 - Breadth: Arts studies cover the "humanities", "social sciences" and "life sciences" (biology, etc.).
 You may want to become a broadly educated person who has studied at university in each of these three broad areas.